ant-design/ant-design-mobile/src/components/number-keyboard/index.en.md

 # NumberKeyboard <Experimental></Experimental>

+Numeric keypad panel.

+## When to use

+Applicable when entering numeric content.

 Can be used with password input box component or custom input box component

 If possible, we recommend using the native keyboard provided by the system or client.
 The virtual numeric keypad is just a supplement for some special scenarios.